rananna/TSDZ2_wireless-bootloader/README.md

 ### Step 2.
 Performing DFU (Bluetooth or USB)
 #### BLE DFU
 Now you have your DFU .zip file containing the application update and the bootloader and bootloader settings installed on the board, it's time to actually do wireless DFU.
-1. Verify the bootloader starts advertising as "TSDZ2".You’ll need to make sure the package you created in step #7 is accessible on the mobile phone you’re using (if you’re using nRF Connect for Mobile).
+1. Start DFU mode Verify the bootloader starts advertising as "TSDZ2_DFU".You’ll need to make sure the package you created in step #7 is accessible on the mobile phone you’re using (if you’re using nRF Connect for Mobile).
 Now, connect to the DFU target:

 2. Copy the DFU .zip file you just generated to the phone or to the folder on PC of your choice.